-The Lycoming County Historical Society invites high school seniors to participate in the Society's annual Richard L. and Miriam L. Swan Mix Student Historian award competition.
+The Board of Governors of the Lycoming County Historical Society invites high school seniors to participate in the Society's 2023 Richard L. and Miriam L. Swan Mix Student Historian Award competition.
 This award honors the lives of two dedicated educators and prominent local historians.

 Since its founding in 1907, the LCHS has promoted its mission to discover, collect, preserve and interpret the cultural heritage of our region.
 This competition provides Lycoming County high school students with the opportunity to participate in the Historical Society's mission.

 This competition invites seniors attending schools in Lycoming County to submit an 800 to 1200-word essay for which the student selects a time period from one of the displays at the Taber Museum and becomes a person who lived at that time in history.
 The essay must be historically accurate for the time period depicted in the gallery.
 Imagine yourself in the gallery.
 Choose various items you observe in the gallery and explain how they would be used as part of your daily life.

 The 2022 winner of the award was announced at the Lycoming County Historical Society's annual meeting last April.
 Montoursville High School Senior Lea Worthington was named the 2022 Student Historian, for her essay, "My Life as an Italian Immigrant."

 The Taber Museum is filled with fascinating exhibits portraying our rich local history, and your senior students are guaranteed to find a wide array of interesting topics for consideration based upon the criteria listed below.
 A team of judges chosen by the Historical Society will determine the winner, and a cash prize of $500.00 will be awarded.
 The successful essayist will be recognized by the Lycoming County Historical Society at its annual meeting in April 2023.

 - Eligibility: Any senior attending school in Lycoming County is invited to submit an entry.
 One entry per student; essays become the property of LCHS and will not be returned.